skyshock21/ADS-Example/ADS-Persistence-Webshell.md

 # Priority
 The priority is set to high under the following conditions:
 * File system integrity tooling reports an unauthorized change in file system's web directories.
+* Anomalous process activity is detected
+  * Web servers accessing files not in the web directory.
+  * Web servers running/spawning suspicious commands such as CMD or Powershell.

 # Validation
 Validation can occur for this ADS by creating or modifying a file within the web server directory structure.